readingcapital/readingcapital.github.io/volume-1/index.md

 What counts is not that labour produced a particular useful thing – *concrete labour* – but that labour is effort.
 Labour is reduced to *abstract labour*.
-The *substance of value* is abstract human labour.
+The *substance of value* is congealed abstract human labour.

 Labour is measured in time and value is measured in labour-time.
 Any commodity counts only as a representative of all commodities of a certain kind due to